 - 1. Provide weekday delivery service to all the public libraries and several academic libraries in the two counties. - 2.
 Perform at least one delivery volume study per year and regularly evaluate delivery service. - 3.
 Contract for and participate in the South Central Library System statewide van delivery service. - 4.
 E-mail information to member libraries directly and through listservs. - 5.
 Produce and distribute regular e-newsletters--one for library staff/board members and one for the public. - 6.
 Monitor legislative issues and inform all library directors and Bridges Library System board members. - 7.
 Continue offering WordPress website hosting platform which provides libraries a way to keep content organized and current, improves website security, and allows library system staff the ability to troubleshoot a universal platform. - 8.
 Expand the use of social media, including targeted advertising.
-In 2019, Bridges Library System, Milwaukee County Federated Library System, and Lakeshores Library System partnered on a "Get a library card" campaign.
+In 2020, Bridges Library System and Monarch Library System partnered on a "Get a library card" campaign.
 See more here: https://getyourlibrarycard.org/ - 9.
 Assist member libraries with their use of social media. - 10.
 Continue to offer promotional materials and offer monthly toolkits to help member libraries promote their services. - 11.
-Continue regular meetings of library directors with APL (Alliance of Public Librarians) and CAFÉ Council, as well as circulation, cataloging, youth services, teens, adult servics, interlibrary loan, and acquisitions committees. - 12.
+Continue regular meetings of library directors with APL (Alliance of Public Librarians) and CAFÉ Council, as well as circulation, cataloging, youth services, teens, adult services, interlibrary loan, and acquisitions committees. - 12.
 Promote Gale Courses, Flipster, databases, CAFÉ, and other systemwide services. - 13.
-Sponsor and staff booths at various community and countywide events to spread the word about library resources.
-In 2019, the library system sponsored a booth at Farm Tech Days held in Johnson Creek. - 14.
+Sponsor and staff booths at various community and countywide events to spread the word about library resources, as public health conditions allow. - 14.
 Offer training in how to effectively work with the media. - 15.
 Continue to focus on promoting the importance of, and need for, libraries throughout the region. - 16.
 Manage various listservs around groups and topics.
 For example, a director's list and a cataloger's list. - 17.
 Manage various groups via Facebook, for example, the Youth Services Facebook group. - 18.
-Continue to update the website to include minutes from library system committee meetings thereby increasing understanding of history and context - 19.
-In 2019, created outreach bins for libraries to borrow to use at local events.
+Continue to update the website to include minutes from library system committee meetings thereby increasing understanding of history and context. - 19.
+Continue to support outreach bins for libraries to borrow to use at local events.
 Bins contain items that will allow libraries to set up a booth that is professional-looking and attention-getting.